62William/docker-cakephp/README.md

 docker-cakephp
 ======================

-Out-of-the-box CakePHP docker image

 Usage
 -----

-You can edit the Dockerfile to add your own Github URL

-To create the image `stefanvangastel/cakephp`, execute the following command on the docker-cakephp folder:
+To create the image `62William/cakephp`, execute the following command on the docker-cakephp folder:

-	docker build -t stefanvangastel/cakephp .
+	docker build -t 62William/cakephp .

 You can now push your new image to the registry:

-	docker push stefanvangastel/cakephp
+	docker push 62William/cakephp

 Running your CakePHP docker image